Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Introduction

 \paragraph{Stationarity Guarantee for Smooth SGLD} In the above setting, without any isoperimetric assumptions on $\pistar$, we obtain a stable $O(\nicefrac{d^{2.5}}{\epsilon^2})$ oracle complexity for average-iterate $\epsilon$-convergence of SGLD in Fisher Divergence (FD).
 In the sampling literature, convergence in FD is considered analogous to first-order stationarity in nonconvex optimization \citep{sinho-non-log-concave-lmc, sinho-fisher-lb}, making our result the first known stationarity guarantee for smooth SGLD.
 As a corollary, we derive a stable oracle complexity of $O(\nicefrac{d^{2.5}}{\epsilon^4})$ for $\epsilon$-convergence in Total Variation (TV) whenever $\pistar$ satisfies a Poincare Inequality (PI), providing the first known rate for SGLD under PI.
 Prior to this work, such guarantees were only known for LMC \citep{sinho-non-log-concave-lmc}.
 Thus, our results significantly bridge the gap between SGLD and LMC.

 \paragraph{Statistical Indistinguishability of SGLD and LMC} Without imposing any smoothness or isoperimetric assumptions, we obtain trajectory-level KL divergence bounds between SGLD and LMC, which show that the two algorithms are nearly statistically indistinguishable.
-We apply this powerful result to derive last-iterate guarantees for SGLD under various settings.
-As a corollary, we obtain a $\Thetatilde(\nicefrac{d^{3.5}}{\epsilon^2})$ last-iterate oracle complexity when $F$ is smooth and $\pistar$ satisfies PI.
+This result leads to a highly general technique for obtaining last-iterate TV guarantees for SGLD under a variety of settings.
+As a corollary, we obtain a $\Thetatilde(\nicefrac{d^{3.5}}{\epsilon^2})$ last-iterate oracle complexity for SGLD when $F$ is smooth and $\pistar$ satisfies PI.

-\paragraph{Covariance Correction} We design a novel algorithmic improvement for SGLD and RBM called Covariance Correction, which compensates for the excess noise due to SA by appropriately rescaling the diffusion term.
-We show that this leads to faster convergence without increasing computational complexity.
-For SGLD with Covariance Correction (CC-SGLD), we obtain last-iterate TV guarantees of $\Thetatilde(\nicefrac{d^{4/3}}{\epsilon^2})$ under smoothness and LSI, and $\Thetatilde(\nicefrac{d^{10/3}}{\epsilon^2})$ under smoothness and PI.
+\paragraph{Covariance Correction} We apply our proof techniques to analyze Covariance Correction, a popular technique for implementing stochatic gradient MCMC algorithms (dating back to at least \cite{ma2015complete} \footnote{The reference \cite{ma2015complete} came to the authors' notice after the publication of this work}) which involves compensating for the excess noise due to stochastic approximation by appropriately rescaling the diffusion term.
+By obtaining the first known convergence guarantees for SGLD with covariance correction (CC-SGLD), we rigorously establish that covariance correction indeed leads to faster convergence without increase in computational complexity.
+In particular, for CC-SGLD, we obtain last-iterate TV guarantees of $\Thetatilde(\nicefrac{d^{4/3}}{\epsilon^2})$ under smoothness and LSI, and $\Thetatilde(\nicefrac{d^{10/3}}{\epsilon^2})$ under smoothness and PI.

 \paragraph{Analysis of RBM} Assuming only boundedness of the inter-particle interactions $\vK^{ij}_k$, we derive an $\Otilde(\nicefrac{\eta^2 nK}{B^2})$ trajectory level upper bound between $K$ iterations of RBM (run with $n$ particles, batch-size $B$ and step-size $\eta$) and IPD.
 We improve this to $\Otilde(\nicefrac{\eta^2 nK}{B^3})$ for Covariance Corrected RBM (CC-RBM).
-Our result significantly improves upon prior works that either make stringent assumptions on $\vg_k, \vK^{ij}_k$ and its derivatives \citep{jin2020random}, or suffer an exponential dependence on $\eta K$ \citep{jin2021convergence}.
+Our results (see Table 2) significantly improves upon prior works that either make stringent assumptions on $\vg_k, \vK^{ij}_k$ and its derivatives \citep{jin2020random}, or suffer an exponential dependence on $\eta K$ \citep{jin2021convergence}.